From Abracadabra to Zombies | View All

 Finally, just because the quack has been in business for many years should not be taken as evidence that she is not a charlatan.
 Many woo-woo promoters are outed, but few are prosecuted.
 Those who are prosecuted often just pay a fine, change a few words on the packaging, and are back in business in a matter of months.

-See also alkaline diet, Jon Barron and the Barron effect, Russell Blaylock, M.D., Rashid Buttar, The China Study, Phillip Day, electromagnetic field (EMF), electro-sensitives, faith healing, Gerson therapy, Ernst Hartmann, John of God, Matthias Rath, William C. Rader, radionics, shark cartilage, Kevin Trudeau, and Robert O. Young.
+See also alkaline diet, Jon Barron and the Barron effect, Russell Blaylock, M.D., Rashid Buttar, The China Study, Phillip Day, electromagnetic field (EMF), electro-sensitives, faith healing, Gerson therapy, Ernst Hartmann, John of God, Matthias Rath, natural cancer cures, William C. Rader, radionics, shark cartilage, Kevin Trudeau, and Robert O. Young.

 by Robert Todd Carroll